w3f/w3f-education/docs/Rust/section1/wasm-tldr.md

 :::info

-Fun fact: Wasm is what enables for **forkless upgrades** to occur on Polkadot, as each instance of the Polkadot Runtime compiles down to Wasm and is stored the blockchain's storage.
+Fun fact : Heard of **forkless upgrades** on Polkadot?
+It is Wasm that enables these seamless blockchain upgrades.
+Each instance of the Polkadot Runtime compiles to a Wasm blob and is stored in the blockchain's storage, which can be replaced through an on-chain governance based upgrade.

 :::